Lizé Santana: Label independence

 Ownership of Rocstar, Inc. makes Lizé Santana the first woman artist in the Latin music market to be released under her own independent label.
 This independence, also allows her a great deal of artistic freedom.
 For example, on her 2009 album Aún Sueño En Ti | I Still Dream of You, Lizé co-produced and co-arranged the music, played some of the instruments, executive produced the album, and was also involved in much of the artwork and design for the packaging.
 She also likes to give her input in the direction of her music videos and photography themes.

 Film industry

 Lizé has demonstrated an interest in the film industry.
 While in New York, she studied at The School for Film and Television, now called The New York Conservatory for Dramatic Arts.
 In 2008 she landed the role of Jenny in the short film "Mamnoh Love", a drama about a young Arab woman stuck between her father's traditional ways and her own decisions in relationships and life.
 She also performed in "Dos veces Ana" (2010), directed by Sergio Giral.
+In November 2019, she made an appearance in the second season, fifth episode entitled "Anger Iceberg" of the reality television show Cartel Crew which aired on the VH1 network.